radams15/CircuitTesterDocs/Implementation/docs/stage1.md

 First, I created targeted white-box tests to test each individual class.

-Next, I created a test file to test the functions ofthe stage as a whole, called Test_MNA which had tests for each of the white-box tests on the design document.
+Next, I created a test file to test the functions of the stage as a whole, called Test_MNA which had tests for each of the white-box tests on the design document.

 The Test_MNACircuit contains the tests for each of the tests in the black-box section of the design document.